Nickname(s): Gem State

 Idaho has the lowest utility cost in the nation at 35% below the national average.

-Famous people include: Filo Farnsworth (inventor of television), Harmon Killebrew (baseball), Sacagawea (Native American princess), Picabo Street (Olympic skier), Pappy Boyington (fighter pilot), Gutzon Borglum (sculptor of Mt Rushmore), and many others.
+Famous people include Filo Farnsworth (inventor of television), Harmon Killebrew (baseball), Sacagawea (Native American princess), Picabo Street (Olympic skier), Pappy Boyington (fighter pilot), Gutzon Borglum (sculptor of Mt Rushmore), and many others.

 Chief Joseph was the leader of the Nez Perce Indians.
 When settlers found gold, the Nez Perce were asked to leave their land.
 General Howard tried to enforce the eviction, but Chief Joseph fought back, defeating the general in every battle, including an incident where his braves quietly took all of the ammunition while soldiers slept.
 General Howard sent a telegraph to a Fort near Missoula asking the 35 soldiers to hold the Nez Perce in the narrow pass.
 The soldiers enlisted 50 civilians for help.
 Chief Joseph arrived and announced that he and his warriors were passing through and that they would do them no harm.
 The civilians were satisfied and quickly departed.
 The soldiers wisely decided to let them pass.
 This Fort acquired a new name – Fort Fizzle.
-Gotta love that military humor!
+Have to love that military humor!